ISF Calibration (Professional TV Calibration Service)

 We will send you a copy of all the calibrated settings for the changes we make so that you can re-input them yourself in case of such a problem.

-4. How long does a video calibration take?
+4. How long does the calibration process take?

 Normally, between two and four hours depending on the television or projector model and number of picture modes needed.